PTW-TUDa/eta-nexus/docs/guide/development.rst

 If you are planning to develop on this package, based on the requirements of another package, you might want to import directly from a local git repository.
-To do this, uninstall eta_nexus from the other projects virtual environment and add the path to the local *eta_nexus* repository to the other projects main file:
+To do this, uninstall eta_nexus from the other project's virtual environment and add the path to the local *eta_nexus* repository to the other project's main file:

 .. code-block::